In this post

 The fact that I have to make sure that the data is updated is a failure on the part of Garmin, because it should be a totally transparent process for the user and force this update automatically every 3 hours, since the clock is always connected to the phone.

 As for acclimatization for altitude it is a similar procedure, but in this case it takes into account the values recorded by the barometric altimeter.
 Acclimatization begins in training above 850m, reaching up to 4,000m.
 Adaptation to altitude will occur after 21 days, and will be lost after 21-28 days.

-I have not been able to see any message of acclimatization to the altitude, of course, living at sea level is not as easy as it is in the heat.
-I have done parts of training above 850 meters (some cycling training where I have climbed above those meters), but I have not remained "living" at that altitude, so I have not had time (or need) to adapt.
+I have not managed to see any message of acclimatization to altitude, of course living at sea level I do not have it as easy as with the heat.
+I have done parts of workouts above 850 meters (some cycling workouts where I have climbed above 850 meters), but I have not been "living" at that altitude, so I have not had time (or need) to adapt.

 And what is this acclimatization data for?
 Well, it allows you to adjust the VO2Max values taking into account environmental factors.
 Less oxygen or higher temperature makes the body work harder, so now the metrics will take these values into account and adjust the VO2Max and all related metrics.

 If we press the main button in the Training Status screen we will access all the information regarding our training, where we will find more information that was not present before, starting with the graph of the 7-day training load.